AleksandraCislowski/AleksandraCislowski/README.md

 ---

 ## 💡 About Me

-Back on GitHub after contributing to private projects at GitLab (Apr 2024 – Mar 2026).
+Frontend Developer and Scrum Master passionate about building great user experiences and helping teams deliver successful products.

-Led a team of 5 through **18 sprints**, building a flagship app with **React, Next.js & TypeScript**.
+From **April 2024 to March 2026** I worked mainly on company projects that are not public due to NDA on GitLab, contributing to the development of a flagship web application built with **React, Next.js, and TypeScript**.

-Founder of my own hybrid human services company — blending tech, leadership & problem-solving.
+As a **Scrum Master**, I led a team of 5 developers through **18 consecutive sprints with 100% sprint goal completion**, facilitating agile processes and improving team efficiency.

-Currently working on my side project: **Wellness Panel** 🚀
+Now I'm back on GitHub working on new projects.

 ---